 1 cup fat free cottage cheese

 1 medium egg (can omit)

 4 oz grated 2% Mozzarella Cheese, divided (2oz&2oz)

 9 Oven Ready Lasagna Noodles (can also sub for gluten-free noodles or zucchini)

 Preheat oven to 350F and spray a 9x13 baking dish with cooking spray.

 In a medium skillet, heat oil and add minced garlic and chopped onion, cooking until fragrant.

 Add crushed tomatoes, tomato paste, sea salt, black pepper, red pepper flakes, garlic powder, basil, oregano, and onion powder, stirring until well combined.

 Let the sauce simmer for about 3 minutes.
 Then, add shredded chicken and continue to let simmer for about 10 minutes.

 Remove the sauce from the heat and add about 1/2 cup to the bottom of your baking dish.
 Next, line it with three lasagna noodles (I did two horizontally and one vertically, or two vertically and one horizontally depending on how you're looking at your pan).
-Layer the pan with sauce, cheese filling, spinach, reserved mozzarella and repeat two more times, making sure ingredients are divided accordingly, finish off the top with the rest of the sauce and Mozzarella cheese.
+Layer the pan with the sauce, cheese filling, spinach, reserved mozzarella, and repeat two more times, making sure ingredients are divided accordingly, finish off the top with the rest of the sauce and Mozzarella cheese.